SDA-SE/mongodb-operator/docs/usage.md

 With an appropriate Kustomize configuration (similar to the configuration required for Sealed Secrets), databases created this way can be used in PR deployments with name suffix.

-The `connectionStringOptions` will be added to the provided connection string.
+The `connectionStringOptions` will overwrite the defaults which are used by the MongoDB operator itself to connect to the MongoDB.

 ## Caveats